versionone/scripts/redundant-history/readme.md

 Custom attributes are stored separately from their assets, and can accumulate their own historical redundancy.
 Two scripts remove this redundancy:

 #### remove-custom-relation-redundancy.sql
 This script removes duplication from the `CustomRelation` table.
-Its output shows the amount of redundency before and after.
+Its output shows the amount of redundancy before and after.

 By default, this script **will not commit** its changes; to save changes, edit the _end_ of the script to commit, instead of rollback.

 #### remove-redundant-custom-history.sql
 This script removes duplication from the `CustomBoolean`, `CustomDate`, `CustomLongText`, `CustomNumeric`, and `CustomText` tables.
-Its output shows the amount of redundency before and after.
+Its output shows the amount of redundancy before and after.
 It follows up by rebuilding the `AssetAudit` table, which is ultimately required after any modifications to history.

+By default, this script **will not commit** its changes; to save changes, edit the _end_ of the script to commit, instead of rollback.

+### Commits, Activity, and Activity Stream
+Updating an Asset without actual changes can cause historical records in the Commits, Activity, and ActivityStream tables.
+This script will delete the Commit records where the Payload contains no changes, and then take each of these deleted commit's `CommitId` and delete any Activity records with a Body containing this `CommitId`.
+Associated ActivityStream records are also deleted.

 By default, this script **will not commit** its changes; to save changes, edit the _end_ of the script to commit, instead of rollback.